Estimate Time9 min

 • An asset location strategy can help ensure that your investments are held in accounts where you pay the lowest possible taxes.

 • Tax-loss harvesting may allow you to offset taxes on realized gains.
-And, if you have more capital losses than gains, you can use up to $3,000 a year to offset ordinary income on federal income taxes, and carry over the rest to future years.
+And, if you have more capital losses than gains, you can use up to $3,000 a year to offset ordinary income on federal income taxes and carry over the rest to future years.

 Read Viewpoints on Fidelity.com: How to invest tax-efficiently

-6. Evaluate your emergency fund
+6. Evaluate your emergency savings

 Generally, while you're working and saving for retirement, it's a good idea to keep 3 to 6 months of essential expenses in cash or cash-like investments (for example, a money market fund).
 As you move toward retirement, building up your cash savings to cover a year or more of essential expenses may help you feel more comfortable and prepared for the unexpected.
 Feeling more prepared for downturns can help you stay invested for the long term.